A leading university, hip music scene and an ideal location are just a few reasons to relocate to this charming town.

 Rochester is known for being the home of the Mayo Clinic, but it has so much more to offer.
-Their surprisingly large access to arts and culture, a thriving food scene, and world-class educational opportunities helped the town land the #1 spot on our list of the 100 Best Places to Live in America.
+Their surprisingly large access to arts and culture, a thriving food scene, and world-class educational opportunities helped the town land the #5 spot on our 2019 Top 100 Best Places to Live list.
 If you haven’t considered moving there, here’s a few reasons why you should:

 1. The University of Minnesota-Rochester (UMR)